 The starting mode for each of the submodels which include the Off_delay subparameter of the [Submodel Spec] keyword is the off state.
 Also, while two submodels provide the desired operation, either of the submodels may exist without the other to simulate turning on and off only a pullup or a pulldown current.

-Tables 4 through 7 summarize the bus hold initializations and switching transitions:
+The following tables summarizes the bus hold initial and switching transitions: